-On the east side of Jökulsá river, road 864 runs between road 85 in Öxarfjörður region and main road 1 in the Mývatn area.
-Despite being a gravel road, it has usually been better than the road on the on the west side, so this is where most visitors come to Dettifoss.
+Road 864 runs along the east side of Jökulsá river, between road 85 in Öxarfjörður region and main road 1 in the Mývatn area.
+It is a gravel road, but before the new road 862 on the west side, this is where most visitors came to view Dettifoss.

 A marked trail leads from Dettifoss up to Selfoss which is also well worth seeing.
 While only 10m high, it is very wide.
 The hike back and forth takes about one hour.

 From the parking lot, there is also a marked trail along the river bank down to Hafragilsfoss, although most people opt to drive down to the parking lot by Hafragilsfoss.
 While the fall itself is quite smaller than Dettifoss, its surrounding is magnificent for here the canyon is truly grand.